ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/common/delete-by-query.java.markdown

-﻿# Operations: How to Delete Documents by Query
+﻿# Delete by Query Operation

 `DeleteByQueryOperation` gives you the ability to delete a large number of documents with a single query.
 This operation is performed in the background on the server.